rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 So we start by creating a new [`vtkPolyDataNormals`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html) object under `normalsCalcSun` (remember this variable name, we'll be using it lots later on).
 We then 'connect' this object to the `sun` mesh where we want those normals to be calculated.

-The rest is configuring the [`vtkPolyDataNormals`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html) class to give us what we want.
+The rest boils down to configuring the [`vtkPolyDataNormals`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html) class to give us what we want.
 You can see what each call does in the comments above but I should stress a few points here. [`vtkPolyDataNormals`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html) can calculate the normal vectors at the mesh points and/or cells.
 However, we only want the latter, so we turn off calculation at points with `ComputePointNormalsOff()` and only enable calculation at cells with `ComputeCellNormalsOn()`.

 Subsequently, we turn 'splitting' off through `SplittingOff()`.
 First of all that only makes sense when calculating point-normals.
 What it would do is 'split', thus create, multiple normals at points belonging to cells with very sharp edges, i.e., steep angles between cells.
 However, we only want cell normals so we don't care about it too much.

 We then want to make sure that the normals have a correct orientation, i.e., that they would be 'pointing' outwards and not towards the center of the `sun` half-sphere.
-To ensure that we first disable global flipping through 'FlipNormalsOff()', and we enable automatic orientation determination through `AutoOrientNormalsOn()`.
+To ensure that, we first disable global flipping through 'FlipNormalsOff()', and we enable automatic orientation determination through `AutoOrientNormalsOn()`.
 Now this last call is a god-send as it will make sure the normals point outwards which we sorely need to correctly cast our rays.

-However, I want to point you to the [`vtkPolyDataNormals` docs](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html), and in particular the docstring for this method which reads: *"Turn on/off the automatic determination of correct normal orientation.
+However, I want to point you to the [`vtkPolyDataNormals` docs](http://www.vtk.org/doc/nightly/html/classvtkPolyDataNormals.html), and in particular the docstring for the `AutoOrientNormalsOn` method which reads: *"Turn on/off the automatic determination of correct normal orientation.
 NOTE: This assumes a completely closed surface (i.e. no boundary edges) and no non-manifold edges.
 If these constraints do not hold, all bets are off.
 This option adds some computational complexity, and is useful if you don't want to have to inspect the rendered image to determine whether to turn on the FlipNormals flag.
 However, this flag can work with the FlipNormals flag, and if both are set, all the normals in the output will point "inward"."*

 What that means is that while `AutoOrientNormalsOn` is crazy-useful to ensure correct orientation, it comes with stringent requirements, and its not always guaranteed to succeed.
-Thankfully, our `sun` mesh fits these criteria and calling `Update()` complete the calculation.
+Thankfully, our `sun` mesh fits these criteria and calling `Update()` completes the calculation.

 ### Visualize normal vectors at the cell-centers of sun's surface as glyphs
 Before proceeding on to casting and tracing the `sun` rays we will visualize the normal vectors calculated on the `sun` mesh as glyphs using the [`vtkGlyph3D`](http://www.vtk.org/doc/nightly/html/classvtkGlyph3D.html) class.

 Before I show you the code lets take a look at the docstring of the [`vtkGlyph3D`](http://www.vtk.org/doc/nightly/html/classvtkGlyph3D.html) class: *"vtkGlyph3D is a filter that copies a geometric representation (called a glyph) to every point in the input dataset.
 The glyph is defined with polygonal data from a source filter input.
 The glyph may be oriented along the input vectors or normals, and it may be scaled according to scalar data or vector magnitude"*.

 What we're going to do here, is create a single arrow through the [`vtkArrowSource`](http://www.vtk.org/doc/nightly/html/classvtkArrowSource.html) class and use it as a glyph.
-The we'll use the normal vectors we calculated before, and which are stored under `normalsCalcSun`, to place and orient those glyphs.
+Then we'll use the normal vectors we calculated before, and which are stored under `normalsCalcSun`, to place and orient those glyphs.
 Let's inspect the code:

 ```
 # Create a 'dummy' 'vtkCellCenters' to force the glyphs to the cell-centers